mehjabin16/mehjabin16/README.md

 ### Hi there!
 I'm Nafisa 👋
+I am a CS Masters student at George Mason University.

-I'm an aspiring Software Engineering student, persuing my bachelor's degree from Islamic University of Technology.
+I graduated with a bachelor's degree in Software Engineering from the Islamic University of Technology.
 Find out more about me & feel free to connect with me here-

 [![Linkedin Badge](https://img.shields.io/badge/-nafisamehjabin-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/nafisa-mehjabin/)](https://www.linkedin.com/in/nafisa-mehjabin/)